 He nodded, and she could tell he was happy she understood.

-They finally got up, showering together, which led to some rather risky naughtiness.
+They got up, showering together, which led to some rather risky naughtiness.
 When they finally got dressed, and had eaten, he left, after several false starts getting out of her doorway because he kept coming back to kiss her again.

 "Your pretty ship is waiting for you," she said with a smile.